edgarpf/aws-cda-tips/README.md

 - Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately, even if the message queue being polled is empty, long polling doesn’t return a response until a message arrives in the message queue, or the long poll times out.

-- 256KB is the maximum size of SQS message.

 - 256 characters is the maximum length of a topic name in SNS.

 - Messages will be delivered one or more times, and message delivery order is indeterminate.